- Your Crawler is developing new eating skills and is learning to pick up food and to mash food with his jaw.

 - Watching you eat with a spoon helps him know what to do.

-- Choose finger foods that are nutritionally and developmentally appropriate for your older baby.
+- Choose finger foods that are nutritionally and developmentally appropriate for your older baby’s self-feeding practice.

-At the Crawler stage, you may notice your baby is starting to use his jaw to mash food or beginning to feed himself using a pincer grip.
+At the Crawler stage, you may notice your baby is starting to use his jaw to mash food or has started the self-feeding practices of using a pincer grip.
 This pincer grip will allow him to begin using a spoon, and even making it into his mouth on occasion.
 It’s a messy process—and more food may end up on his face, the floor or high chair than in his mouth—but that’s okay.
-He learns by doing it himself.
+Because your Crawler is becoming more independent, he learns by doing it himself.

 - Holds a cup with a lid on his own.

 - Mashes food with his jaw.

 - Plays with a spoon and brings it to his mouth, but can’t quite feed himself.